Table of Contents:

 Microsoft introduced its Azure cloud computing platform in February 2010.
-Microsoft Azure is, to put it simply, a platform for agile cloud computing that users can utilise to build, manage, and deploy apps and services through Microsoft data centres.
+Microsoft Azure is, to put it simply, a platform for agile cloud computing that users can utilize to build, manage, and deploy apps and services through Microsoft data centers.

-More than 200 physical data centres run by Microsoft Azure are located all over the world, and each one has numerous connected computer servers.
+More than 200 physical data centers run by Microsoft Azure are located all over the world, and each one has numerous connected computer servers.

 Here are a few key facts about Microsoft Azure: